-A Naples to Capri day trip offers the best way to explore this idyllic island.
-Spend your day in Capri and experience the breathtaking scenic beauty that the region has to offer.
-Indulge in some fine limoncello liquor, laze about at the beach, get a taste of delicious Insalata Caprese and take in the splendid vistas.
-Our guide to exploring Capri has all you need to make your day trip a spectacular one!
+A day trip from Naples to Capri offers the best way to explore this idyllic island.
+Spend your day in Capri and experience the breathtaking scenic beauty that the island has to offer.

 Why take a day trip to Capri?

 Capri is famous for a myriad of reasons: its breathtaking natural beauty, lip-smacking cuisine, and world-class shopping opportunities.
 Here’s why Capri should be high up on your bucket list:

 A host of natural features

 Be it the Blue Grotto (with its bewitching electric-blue waters that seem to glow), or the massive rock formation of Faraglioni, you’re guaranteed much to feast your eyes on.
 In either location, make sure to click pictures with the perfect backdrop for your social media posts.